Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 Facility Receipt

-Clinical team has full vital sign trend for entire transport.
-FHIR record auto-exported to EMR.
+Clinical team has the complete vital sign trend for the entire transport period.
+FHIR R4 record auto-exported to electronic medical record.

 05

-Encounter data syncs to OpenMRS and DHIS2 for national syndromic surveillance integration.
+Encounter data syncs to OpenMRS and DHIS2 for national syndromic surveillance integration when connectivity is restored.

 Run a complete patient encounter.

-This is a functional simulation of the 4T Device CHW workflow — from patient intake through vital sign capture, AI assessment, telemetry monitoring, and FHIR record export.
-Click through each step.
+A functional simulation of the 4T Device CHW workflow — from patient intake through vital sign capture, AI assessment, telemetry monitoring, and FHIR record export.

 IMCO 4T Device